"I get commissions for purchases made through links in this post."

 Begin to Roll Your Board

-- First, attempt moving around your parking lot.
+- First, attempt moving around your parking lot to get used to your board, this will take some time but you will get the hang of it eventually.
 Step on your board using your front foot, and place it such that your toes are just over the front truck or just a little behind, on top of your board.

 - Using your back foot, push off so that the board can begin to roll, and place your back foot on the board too, once you are moving at a comfortable speed.